 While the skins of apples can be harder to digest, cooking them softens the tough outer skin, turning a naturally sweet apple into the ideal breakfast food or tempting dessert.
 Try this slow-cooker version that does a whole batch of apples at once so you can use the leftovers throughout the week as a healthy snack, dessert, or fast breakfast on the go.

 If you don’t own a slow cooker, baked these tasty apples in a toaster oven.
-For 2 servings, cover the baking tray that comes with your toaster oven with aluminum foil.
+For 2 servings, cover the baking tray that comes with your toaster oven with parchment paper or coat with cooking spray.
 Cut an apple (any variety) in half and core it.
 Place it core side up on the prepared tray and sprinkle it with cinnamon or ground cardamom.
 Coat with a thin layer of cooking spray and bake at 350°F for 1 hour then serve.

 High Fiber Beans